fnaumenko/bioStat/README.md

 the Windows build can crash silently instead of printing the corresponding message.
 This is due to an incorrectness in the BamTools library being used.<br>
 Default: `FRAG` for BAM/BED, `READ` for FASTQ

+`-c|--chr <name>`<br>
+treats specified chromosome only. `name` identifies chromosome by number or character, e.g. `10` or `X`.<br>
+Specifying one first chromosome gives a difference from the distribution parameters of the entire genome of less than 2% (with a sufficient number of fragments, exceeding several thousand), but significantly speeds up processing (e.g. about 8 times for the mouse genome).

 `-D|--dist <N,LN,G>`<br>
 specifies the desired distribution type to call: `N` – normal, `LN` – lognormal, `G` – gamma.